microsoft/api-guidelines/Guidelines.md

 GET https://api.contoso.com/v1.0/products?$filter=name ne 'Milk'
 ```

-Example: all products with the name 'Milk' that also have a price less than 2.55:
+Example: all products with the name 'Milk' that also have a price of less than 2.55:

 ```http
 GET https://api.contoso.com/v1.0/products?$filter=name eq 'Milk' and price lt 2.55